-In this article, you will find useful tips and My Ramadan Quran Plan free for you to download to help you complete the Quran during the month of Quran.
+In this article, you will find useful tips and My Ramadan Quran Plan free for you to download to help you Make the Most of Ramadan The Month of Quran.
 Whether you are a regular student of the Quran or someone who is looking to start a relationship with the Quran there is a benefit for all.

 It (Ramadan) is the month, whose beginning is mercy, its middle, forgiveness and its end, emancipation from the fire of hell (Bihar al-Anwar)